-Bernie Sanders’ penchant for comparing blue-collar workers to black slaves
+Bernie Sanders’ strange history of comparing blue-collar workers to black slaves

 Sen. Bernie Sanders is famous for railing against the 1 percent and lamenting the conditions of the modern working class.
 But early in his career, he went even further to cast those workers as victims of the system – using a curious analogy to repeatedly compare the plight of blue-collar workers to the horrors endured by enslaved African Americans.